Venkata Kamalakar Mutta

 Kort presentation

-My group on quantum material devices explores charge, spin, and orbital phenomena using atomically thin quantum materials to realize energy-efficient intelligent electronics and invent next-generation quantum technologies.
+I am an associate professor in Quantum Technology.
+My group (Quantum Material Devices) explores charge, spin, and orbital phenomena using atomically thin quantum materials to realize energy-efficient intelligent electronics and invent next-generation quantum technologies.
 We take a comprehensive approach encompassing the growth of materials, their implementation into innovative devices through high-resolution nanofabrication, and precision probing of quantum and relativistic phenomena.

 Nyckelord